gblstudent/reactkb2/README.md

 Value change for an array / list variable via useState in a single component

 ## Part 3
-props Pass from Parent to child component via useState
+props Pass from Parent to Child component via useState

+## Part 4
+props Pass from Child to Parent component via useEffect & useState

 # Getting Started with Create React App